-An employee whose urine tests positive for a Prohibited Drug will not be permitted to perform service.
-An employee withheld from service by the Chief Medical Officer because of a positive test is not thereby being subjected to discipline.
+An employee whose urine has tested positive for a prohibited substance will not be permitted to perform service.
+An employee withheld from service by the Medical Director because of a positive test is not thereby being subjected to discipline.
 However, if such an employee fails timely to comply with the requirements shown below, he or she may be dismissed.

-An employee whose urine tests positive will be instructed in writing by a Chief Medical Officer to contact the Company's DARS Program for evaluation to determine the level of assistance the employee needs.
-Such an employee must contact the office of the NS EAP Manager within seven (7) calendar days.
-The NS Manager EAP will thereafter arrange an appointment with an EAP counselor.
+An employee whose urine tests positive will be instructed in writing by the Medical Director to contact the Company's Drug and Alcohol Rehabilitation Service (DARS) Program for evaluation to determine the level of assistance the employee needs.
+Such an employee must contact the office of the Manager Drug and Alcohol Rehabilitation Services (DARS) within 7 calendar days.
+The Manager Drug and Alcohol Rehabilitation Services will thereafter arrange an appointment with a DARS counselor.

-The employee will be returned to active service only after completing the evaluation process and any rehabilitation required by DARS and providing a negative urine sample, at a collection site selected by the Company, within 45 days of the date of the Chief Medical Officer's original letter of instructions, unless DARS determines additional time is required to complete rehabilitation.
-An employee who fails timely to contact DARS or to cooperate with the evaluation process and rehabilitation required by DARS or fails to provide a negative urine sample as specified above will be subject to dismissal for failing to comply with instructions and this Policy and Company rules.

-An employee whose urine tests positive and then complies with the above requirements will be returned to service.
-The employee will be advised in writing, however, that the use of Prohibited Drugs is contrary to this Policy and Company rules.
-The employee will be instructed by the Chief Medical Officer that he/she must keep his/her system free of such Prohibited Drugs and that he or she must participate in any appropriate DARS continuing care recommendations to remain eligible for service.
+The employee will be returned to active service only after completing the evaluation process and any rehabilitation required by DARS and providing a negative urine sample, at a medical facility selected by the Company, within 45 days of the date of the Medical Director's original letter of instructions, unless DARS determines additional time is required to complete rehabilitation.
+An employee who fails timely to contact DARS or to cooperate with the evaluation process and rehabilitation required by DARS or fails to provide a negative urine sample as specified above will be subject to dismissal for failing to comply with instructions and Company policy.
+An employee who tests positive and then complies with the above requirements will be returned to service.
+The employee will be advised in writing, however, that the use of prohibited drugs is contrary to Company policy.
+The employee will be instructed by the Medical Director to keep his or her system free of such drugs and that he or she must participate in any appropriate DARS continuing care recommendations to remain eligible for service.
 That employee will be subject to dismissal if any future test is positive.

-An employee returned to service in this manner will be required by the Health Services during the five-year period following the date of his or her return to service to periodically report to a collection site for further testing to determine whether he or she is using Prohibited Drugs.
-An employee who is dismissed for failing to obey instructions pursuant to this Policy and/or Company rules will not be eligible for reinstatement under the Company's DARS Program.
+An employee returned to service in this manner may be required by the Medical Department during the 5-year period following the date of his or her return to service to report to a medical facility for further testing to determine whether he or she is using drugs.